FAQ

 HOW DOES THE PUPPY SELECTION PROCESS WORK?

 Puppies are selected in order of deposits received.
 Puppy selection can be difficult at an early age, so we wait until pups are around 6 weeks old to begin the selection process.
 This gives the puppies some time to develop physically and emotionally.
-Every puppy is designated a colored collar from birth so that we can observe and note the personalities of each puppy as they grow.
+Every puppy is designated a color from birth so that we can observe and note the personalities of each puppy as they grow to make sure they’re a great match for your family!

 DO YOU OFFER SHIPPING?